-15. The Applicant is not contesting the expiration of her contract and her separation from service on 4 November 2011.
-Instead, she contests the decision to impose on her a 31-day period of ineligibility for re-employment on a temporary appointment after the expiration of her current appointment.
-The Tribunal agrees that the limitation contained in the revised administrative instruction, dated 26 October 2011, affected the terms of the Applicant's fixed-term appointment, which will expire on 4 November 2011.
+15. The Applicant is not contesting the expiration of her contract and her separation from service on 31 October 2011.
+Instead, she contests the decision to impose on her a 31-day period of ineligibility for re-employment on a temporary appointment after the expiration of her current appointment on the grounds that it is in violation of her contractual rights under her fixed-term contract.

-16. The Applicant alleges that the decision to impose a 31-day period of ineligibility for re-employment is in violation of her contractual rights under her fixed-term contract.
-In Villamoran, Parekh, Helminger, and Buckley, which concerned the same subject matter, the Tribunal did not find the applications to be not receivable, and this Tribunal sees no reason to depart from those rulings.
-The Tribunal finds that it has jurisdiction pursuant to art.
-2.2 of its Statute to consider the present application, that the Applicant has standing to bring it, and that this application is receivable.
+16. In Villamoran, Parekh, Helminger, and Buckley, which concerned the same subject matter, the Tribunal did not find the applications to be not receivable, and this Tribunal sees no reason to depart from those rulings.